peachpiecompiler/peachpie-docs/docs/get-started.md

 - Start the project by pressing ++f5++ and let VSCode create the initial `tasks.json` and `launch.json` files for .NET Core.
 - Edit `launch.json` to point to the actual build result.

-The steps above add support for PeachPie diagnostics and breakpoints in PHP code within a PHP project.
+The steps above add support for PeachPie diagnostics and breakpoints in PHP code within a PHP project in VS Code.
 The building and debugging of the application is handled by the .NET runtime and debugger.

-### Visual Studio

-*no additional steps needed*